mikeizbicki/cmc-csci040/project_04/README.md

 There are many of these optional tasks, and so it is possible to earn significant extra credit on this assignment.

-You earn 2 points of extra credit for each of the following tasks you complete.
+Each of the following tasks is worth 2 points:

-1. Getting at least 100 valid comments posted.

-1. Getting at least 500 valid comments posted.

-1. Getting at least 1000 valid comments posted.

 1. Make your bot create new submission posts instead of just new comments.
    You can easily automate this process by scanning the top posts in your favorite sub (e.g. /r/liberal or /r/conservative) and posting them to the class sub.